-- Yass High School has MC classes providing specialised teaching practices to accommodate the requirements of students with diverse needs - Yass High School is an inclusive setting.
-Students who attend MC classes study a variety of courses, including electives, in both MC class and mainstream environments - Students in MC classes may also participate in the full range of extra curricular activities
+- Yass High School has supported learning classes providing specialised teaching practices to accommodate the requirements of students with additional learning needs. - Yass High School is an inclusive setting.
+Students who attend the Learning Hub (LH) study a variety of courses, including electives, in both LH and mainstream environments. - Students in LH classes are able to participate in the full range of extra curricular activities.